-The Social Work Activist Collective (SWAC) is an alliance among organizations led by workers (i.e., students, practitioners, and social work faculty) within the field of social-service work.
+The Social Work Activist Collective (SWAC) is an alliance of organizations led by workers (i.e., students, practitioners, and social work faculty) in the field of social service work.

 These organizations engage in various forms of movement work within the profession, and all share the same goal of transforming the social, economic, and political conditions that shape how social work and those who labor within it are perceived, funded, and legitimized.